 To make these Chicken and Dumplings with Vegetables, I basically took my Homemade Chicken Noodle Soup recipe, thickened up the broth, added my own homemade noodle/dumpling things, and added in peas.
 I also used chicken broth in place of the water in my soup recipe to make sure everything was operating at maximum flavor.
 Because this recipe uses pre-made chicken broth, you can probably get away with using boneless chicken breasts instead of the split breasts (bone-in) that I used, but the bone-in is often cheaper and not really much more work.

-This recipe does make a pretty big batch, but I’m not so sure how the flour thickened gravy will hold up to freezing and thawing, so I suggest halving the recipe if a smaller yield is needed.
+This recipe does make a pretty big batch, but in general soups and sauces thickened by flour don’t hold up well to freezing and thawing.
+Instead, I suggest halving the recipe if a smaller yield is needed.
 Simply cut all of the ingredients in half, while leaving cooking times the same.
+Simply adjust the serving sizes in the recipe card below and the ingredient amounts will automatically adjust.

 Chicken and Dumplings with Vegetables